Healthdirect Free Australian health advice you can count on.

 In other cases, cancer is associated with an infection.
 For example, cervical cancer is associated with some types of human papillomavirus (HPV) infection.

-Being exposed to some chemicals and dust can also increase your risk of developing cancer.
+Being exposed to some chemicals and dust can also increase your risk of developing some cancers.

 When should I see my doctor?

-For more information, see Cancer Council Australia's early detection fact sheets, or call Cancer Council Helpline on 13 11 20.
+For more information, see Cancer Council Australia's early detection and screening page, or call Cancer Council Helpline on 13 11 20.

 How is cancer diagnosed?

-Sometimes cancer is found during routine tests or when screening for cancer.
+Some cancers are found during routine tests or cancer screening tests.
 Accurately diagnosing cancer can take time.

 Different tests are used to diagnose cancer.
-These depend on the location of the problem and your symptoms.
-Tests may include blood tests, x-rays, CT scans, MRI scans or ultrasounds.
+These depend on the type of cancer and your general health.
+Tests may include:

-If cancer is suspected, your doctor will often take a biopsy.
-This involves taking a small sample of tissue that is examined in the laboratory.
-This will provide your doctors with information about the type of cancer and how aggressive it is.
+If cancer is suspected, your doctor may take a biopsy — a small sample of tissue that is examined in the laboratory.
+Biopsy results can give information about the type of cancer and help guide treatment.

 How is cancer treated?

-There are many ways to treat cancer.
-Treatments are improving all the time.
-The best type of treatment for you depends on the type of cancer and how advanced it is.
+There are many ways to treat cancer and treatments are improving all the time.
+Your doctor will discuss treatment options based on the type of cancer, its stage and many other factors.

-• radiotherapy: the controlled use of high energy X-rays
+• radiotherapy — the controlled use of high energy X-rays to kill cancer cells

-• immunotherapy: treatment that uses parts your immune system to fight the cancer
+• immunotherapy — medicines that trigger your immune system to fight the cancer

-• targeted therapy: medicine that only targets the cancer and not the other cells in your body
+• targeted therapy — medicine designed to target the cancer and avoid other cells in your body

-• hormone therapy: a treatment that uses hormones to stop or slow the cancer’s spread
+• hormone therapy — medicines that use hormones to stop or slow the cancer’s growth and spread

-• stem cell transplant: also called a bone marrow transplant, to treat some blood cancers
+• stem cell transplant — also called a bone marrow transplant, used to treat some blood cancers

 You might be invited to take part in a clinical trial.
 This is a way of testing new treatments.
 Clinical trials may give you access to treatments that aren’t usually available in Australia.